shubham-kadtan/Credit_Risk_And_Loan_Performance_Analysis/README.md

 # Credit Risk & Loan Performance Analysis

-A data-driven project to identify borrower segments with higher default risk and uncover profitable lending strategies using SQL and Excel.
+A data-driven project to identify borrower segments with higher default risk and uncover profitable lending strategies using SQL and Excel..

 ---